sepp2k/TeSSLa-mirror/IO.md

  - Between two terminal symbols there may be arbitrarily many whitespaces, except inside `FLOAT` and `INT`
  - Timestamps may not decrease
  - An input with an unknown stream ID is ignored
- - A second input to the same stream at the same timestamp overrides the previous value
  - For inputs on unit streams the part after `STREAM_ID` is fully ignored

  Example Input: